Emilia Romagna Grand Prix 2024: How to watch the next F1 race without cable

 A VPN (virtual private network) helps protect your data, can mask your IP address and is perhaps most popular for being especially useful in the age of streaming.
 Whether you’re looking to watch Friends on Netflix (which left the U.S. version of the streamer back in 2019) or tune in to the F1 race this weekend without a cable package, a VPN can help you out.
 Looking to try a VPN for the first time?
 This guide breaks down the best VPN options for every kind of user.

-ExpressVPN offers “internet without borders,” meaning you can tune into an Austrian livestream this month as opposed to paying for ESPN or ESPN+ for US coverage of F1.
+ExpressVPN offers “internet without borders,” meaning you can tune into an Austrian livestream of the race as opposed to paying for ESPN or ESPN+ for US coverage of F1.
 All you'll need to do is sign up for ExpressVPN, change your server location and then find the free F1 livestream.

 More ways to watch F1 for free this weekend: